 A final income tax return must be filed for a taxpayer who died during the taxable year.
 This return should include income received until date of death.
 It must be signed and filed by his/her personal representative, administrator or surviving spouse for the portion of the year before the taxpayer's death.
 Be sure to fill in oval 1 if the taxpayer who was listed first on last year's income tax return is deceased, or oval 2 if the taxpayer who was listed second on last year's income tax return is deceased.
+Enter the date of death for the deceased taxpayer.
 Also, enclose Form M-1310, Statement of Claimant to Refund Due on Behalf of Deceased Taxpayer, with the refund claimant's name and Social Security number clearly printed.